Earthquakes on April 8, 2026

 58.5 km---✓ ReviewedUSGS →

-On April 8, 2026 at 21:37 UTC, a magnitude 2.3 earthquake struck 57 km S of Unalaska, Alaska.
-The event originated approximately 58.5 km below the surface, classifying it as shallow crustal.
+A magnitude 2.3 earthquake was recorded 57 km S of Unalaska, Alaska on April 8, 2026 at 21:37 UTC.
+This was a shallow crustal earthquake, focused at 58.5 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 53.355°N, -166.598°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 53.355°, -166.598°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-08